 Subd.
-5. Toxic and hazardous materials.
+58. Toxic and hazardous materials.

-- (a) Toxic and hazardous materials such as chemicals or similar items that are likely or capable to cause injury, illness, or death when ingested, inhaled, absorbed, or comes into contact with a child's skin, eyes, mouth, or mucous membranes must be inaccessible to children. - (b) All medicines, vitamins, chemicals, detergents, poisonous plants, alcoholic beverages, CBG, THC controlled substances, and other toxic substances must be inaccessible to children.
-They must be stored away from food products. - (c) Equipment or toys which are mouthed or chewed must be free of lead-based paint.
-Toys and equipment with chipped, cracked, or peeling paint must be removed from the program. - (d) The license holder must document and check the U.S. Consumer Product Safety Commission's monthly for warnings of potential lead exposure to children and recalls of play equipment, toys, jewelry used for play, imported vinyl mini-blinds, and bibs, lunchboxes, and other food contact products.
+- (a) Toxic and hazardous materials such as chemicals or similar items that are likely to or capable to cause of causing injury, illness, or death when ingested, inhaled, absorbed, or comes into contact with a child's skin, eyes, mouth, or mucous membranes body must be inaccessible to children. - (b) All medicines, vitamins, chemicals, detergents, poisonous plants, alcoholic beverages, CBG, THCcannabigerol compounds (CBG), tetrahydrocannabinol (THC), controlled substances, and other toxic substances must be inaccessible to children.
+They must be stored away from food products. - (c) Equipment or toys which are mouthed or chewed must be free of lead-based paint.(c) Toys and equipment with chipped, cracked, or peeling paintparts must be removed from the program. - (d) The license holder must document and check the U.S. Consumer Product Safety Commission's website on a monthly basis or when a new toy is incorporated into the program for warnings of potential lead exposure to children and recalls of play equipment, toys, jewelry used for play, imported vinyl mini-blinds, and bibs, lunchboxes, and other food contact products.
 If items are found to have lead or be recalled, they must be removed immediately.

-(e) Knives or other sharp objects, lighters, matches, plastic bags, and other potential hazards must be inaccessible to children.
+Signing up for monthly alerts from USCPSC is sufficient. - (e) Knives or other, sharp objects, lighters, matches fire ignitors, plastic bags, and other potential hazards must be inaccessible to children.
 The use of potentially hazardous materials and tools must be supervised.